sivareddyit/qubership-envgene/docs/features/calculator-cli.md

 #### [Version 2.0] deployPostfix Matching Logic

-When processing the Solution SBOM, the Calculator matches the `deployPostfix` value from each `application` element in the Solution SBOM to the corresponding Namespace folder in the Environment Instance.
-This matching logic applies to all contexts that use Solution SBOM data (Deployment, Runtime, etc.).
+When processing the Solution Descriptor (SD), the Calculator matches the `deployPostfix` value from each `application` element in the SD to the corresponding Namespace folder in the Environment Instance.
+This matching logic applies to all contexts that use SD data (Deployment, Runtime, etc.).

 The matching logic is as follows:

-- First, attempts an exact match: finds a Namespace folder whose name exactly matches the `deployPostfix` value from the Solution SBOM.
+- First, attempts an exact match: finds a Namespace folder whose name exactly matches the `deployPostfix` value from the SD.
 - If no exact match is found, attempts to find a Namespace folder that is part of a BG Domain:
   - Checks for a match with `deployPostfix` + `-origin` suffix **only** for namespaces that are part of a BG Domain with role `origin`
   - Checks for a match with `deployPostfix` + `-peer` suffix **only** for namespaces that are part of a BG Domain with role `peer`

-This allows matching `deployPostfix` values from Solution SBOM with Namespace folder names that include suffixes for BG Domain namespaces, as described in [Namespace Folder Name Generation](/docs/features/environment-instance-generation.md#namespace-folder-name-generation).
+This allows matching `deployPostfix` values from SD with Namespace folder names that include suffixes for BG Domain namespaces, as described in [Namespace Folder Name Generation](/docs/features/environment-instance-generation.md#namespace-folder-name-generation).

 #### [Version 2.0] Handling Missing Attributes in SBOM